sirisian/ecmascript-types/random.md

 } where this.inc % 2 == 1;
 ```

-The class-level ```where``` clause is checked at the construction and restore boundaries, following the placement rule in [dependent record types](dependentrecordtypes.md).
+The class-level ```where``` clause is from the [dependent record types](dependentrecordtypes.md) extension rather than the core specification, so an engine implementing only the core refuses it.
+It is checked at the construction and restore boundaries, following the placement rule in [dependent record types](dependentrecordtypes.md).

 An unknown method name, a state length that doesn't match the named method, or a version this implementation doesn't know are each a ```TypeError```: the bytes are not a state of the kind they claim to be.